 An additional strategy to delay resistance evolution in the target pests would have been the implementation of multiple modes of action (different Cry proteins) to complement the MON 810 technology.
 There are not currently, and likely not in the near future, any such solutions available because of the negative political context related to new biotech approvals for cultivation in Europe.
-The strategy proposed by EFSA to "ensure that structured refuges are planted in clustered areas greater than 5 ha" is also not possible to implement in practice due to the following reasons: (1) the necessary exchange of information between companies about MON 810 cultivating farmers is against anti-trust policies and competition rules12; and (2) farmers make their planting decisions based on several factors that are not known and in many cases cannot be predicted before planting because they are subjected to variables that are out of their control (e.g. water availability for irrigation, prices, etc.).
+The strategy proposed by EFSA to "ensure that structured refuges are planted in clustered areas greater than 5 ha" is also not possible to implement in practice due to the following reasons: (1) the necessary exchange of information between companies about MON 810 cultivating farmers is against anti-trust policies and competition rules; and (2) farmers make their planting decisions based on several factors that are not known and in many cases cannot be predicted before planting because they are subjected to variables that are out of their control (e.g. water availability for irrigation, prices, etc.).

-In the context of Bayer's 2020 GS, 252 farmers across Spain and Portugal where MON 810 was commercially cultivated were surveyed for their implementation of a refuge (see Appendix 1).
+In the context of Bayer's 2021 GS, 251 farmers across Spain and Portugal where MON 810 was commercially cultivated were surveyed for their implementation of a refuge (see Appendix 1).
 This GS took place in representative environments, reflecting the range and distribution of farming practices and environments exposed to MON 810 plants and their cultivation.

-During the 2020 growing season, 97.6% of the farmers indicated that they followed the technical guidelines regarding the implementation of a refuge (88.5% planted a refuge and 9.1% had less than 5 ha planted with MON 810 on their farm13).
+During the 2021 growing season, 97.6 % of the farmers interviewed indicated that they followed the technical guidelines regarding the implementation of a refuge (89.2 % planted a refuge and 8.4 % had less than 5 ha planted with MON 810 on their farm).
 Both countries reported a very high level of compliance with refuge requirements.
 The farmers in Portugal were all in compliance with refuge requirements.
-Responses of the Bayer 2020 Farmer Questionnaire Survey show that 97.5% of the farmers in Spain were compliant with refuge planting while 6 farmers out of 240 (i.e., 2.5%) indicated they did not meet the refuge requirement for the following three main reasons: (1) the farmers feared the yield losses in conventional maize (3/6), (2) they had conventional maize as neighbouring plots (2/6), and (3) one farmer stated that the planting would be too complicated (1/6).
+Responses of the Bayer 2021 Farmer Questionnaire Survey show that 97.5% of the farmers in Spain were compliant with refuge planting while 6 farmers out of 239 (i.e., 2.5%) indicated they did not meet the refuge requirement for the following three main reasons: (1) the farmers feared the yield losses in conventional maize (3/6), (2) they had conventional maize as neighbouring plots (2/6), and (3) one farmer did not know about the technical rules (1/6).